British Mother Arrested In Dubai For Facebook Post

-A woman from the United Kingdom is learning the hard way about the repercussions of posting negative comments on Facebook after she was arrested in Dubai, and faces two years behind bars for calling her ex-husband’s second wife a horse.
+A woman from the United Kingdom is learning the hard way about the repercussions of posting negative comments on Facebook after she was arrested in Dubai.
+She now faces two years behind bars for calling her ex-husband’s second wife a horse.

-Express says that Laleh Sharavesh, 55, traveled to Dubai with her 14-year-old daughter to attend the funeral of her former husband, Pedro last week when she was arrested for a 2016 Facebook post she wrote about him and the woman he left his family for four years ago, Samah Al Hammadi.
+The Express reports that Laleh Sharavesh, 55, traveled to Dubai with her 14-year-old daughter to attend the funeral of her former husband, Pedro, last week when she was arrested for a 2016 Facebook post she wrote about him and the woman he left his family for four years ago, Samah Al Hammadi.

-Knowing that Sharavesh and her daughter Paris were coming to Dubai for the funeral, Al Hammadi reported the 2016 Facebook posts to authorities, and had her husband’s first wife arrested.
-Sharavesh was separated from her daughter upon entering Dubai, and was stripped of her passport.
+Knowing that Sharavesh and her daughter Paris were coming to Dubai for the funeral, Al Hammadi reported the 2016 Facebook posts to authorities and had her husband’s first wife arrested.
+Sharavesh was separated from her daughter upon entering Dubai and was stripped of her passport.

 Sharavesh is warning all travelers to the country to be aware of the law that is being used to even a score.